naga-nandyala/mycli-app/installers/windows-exe/QUICK_START.md

-# MyCliApp Windows ZIP Package - Quick Start
+# MyCliApp Windows EXE Package - Quick Start

 ## Overview

-This guide helps you build and distribute MyCliApp as a standalone Windows ZIP package, similar to Azure CLI's installation approach.
+This guide helps you build and distribute MyCliApp as a standalone Windows EXE package, similar to Azure CLI's installation approach.

 ## Prerequisites